Baskaran Kandiah

 Baskaran Kandiah is a Sri Lankan businessman who is the co-founder and Director of Lebara Group, a European telecoms company with operations in six countries.
 He is also the Chairman of London Tamil Media, the holding company of IBC Tamil, a popular Tamil TV channel based in London.He is also the owner of ReeCha Organic Farm.
 He also owns Dick Holdings B.V, registered in Netherlands.
-He also recently bought Tamilwin, LankaSri, Cineulagam, Manithan, IBC Tamil, LBC Tamil, Viduppu, Canadamirror, JVP News websites and own fair share of Tamil Media empire.
+He also recently bought Tamilwin, LankaSri, Cineulagam, Manithan, IBC Tamil, LBC Tamil, Viduppu, Canadamirror, JVP News websites and owns fair share of Tamil Media empire.

 Early life

 Karan was born in Jaffna, Sri Lanka, in a Tamil family to Sharathadevi and Kandiah, from a humble background.
 He spent his childhood in Sri Lanka.
 He had a special liking for Tamil language and its literature from a very young age which was further nurtured by his mother.
 He later moved to Netherlands and established himself as a successful entrepreneur in a few years.